 The Water Power Program has released reports and maps that assess the total technically recoverable energy available in the nation's powered dams, non-powered dams, and untapped stream-reaches.
 These resource assessments are pivotal to understanding hydropower's potential for future electricity production.
 Hydropower already provides 6-8% of the nation's electricity, but more potential resides in our flowing waters to provide clean electricity to communities and cities across the United States.

-There are three levels of resource assessments performed by the water industry.
+There are three levels of resource assessments performed by the hydropower industry.
 Theoretical potential is the annual average amount of physical energy that is hypothetically available.
 Technical resource potential is the portion of a theoretical resource that can be captured using a specific technology.
 Practical resource potential is the portion of the technical resource that is available when other constraints—including economic, environmental, and regulatory—are factored in.
 While there are many different ways that we can sustainably develop our hydropower resources for energy, other water uses and interests must also be considered.
 Navigation, flood control, irrigation, recreation, municipal water supplies, and other environmental services can affect the availability of water resources for energy production, and competing uses are taken into consideration when developing water power resources.
 The Water Power Program is committed to helping identify new opportunities for developing renewable energy resources at a high level.

 An Assessment of Energy Potential at Non-powered Dams in the United States, compiled by the Department of Energy's Oak Ridge National Laboratory (ORNL), assesses the ability of existing non-powered dams across the country to generate electricity.
 The 80,000+ non-powered facilities represent the vast majority of dams in the country; more than 90% of dams are used for services such as regulating water supply and controlling inland navigation, and lack electricity-generating equipment.
 The study found that the nation has over 50,000 suitable non-powered dams with the technical potential to add about 12 gigawatts (GW) of clean, renewable hydropower capacity.
 The 100 largest capacity facilities—primarily locks and dams on the Ohio, Mississippi, Alabama, and Arkansas rivers operated by the U.S. Army Corps of Engineers—could provide 8 GW of power combined.
 Power stations can likely be added to many of these dams at a lower cost than creating new powered dam structures without impacting critical habitats, parks, or wilderness areas.
 Together, these facilities could power millions of households and avoid millions of metric tons of carbon dioxide emissions each year.